James Harry Lacey: Postwar

-After the war was over, Lacey went to Japan with No. 17 Squadron, becoming the first Spitfire pilot to fly over Japan on 30 April 1946.
-He returned to the UK in May 1946.
-He received a permanent commission in the rank of flight lieutenant on 8 December 1948 (seniority from 1 September 1945).
-Lacey subsequently flew Vampires from RAF Odiham, and was a fighter controller at RAF Kuching and RAF Labuan in Borneo.

-He retired from the RAF on 5 March 1967 as a flight lieutenant; he retained the rank of squadron leader.
+After the war was over, Lacey went to Japan with No. 17 Squadron aboard the aircraft carrier HMS Vengeance, becoming the first Spitfire pilot to fly over Japan on 30 April 1946.
+Now married, he returned to the United Kingdom in May 1946.
+His wife, Sheila, had been serving in the Women's Royal Naval Service and the couple were married in India the previous year.
+They would have three daughters.
+Remaining in RAF service, Lacey received a permanent commission in the rank of flight lieutenant on 8 December 1948, with seniority from 1 September 1945.
+Lacey subsequently flew de Havilland Vampire jet fighters from Odiham and was later a fighter controller in Hong Kong and in Borneo at Kuching and Labuan.
+Lacey retired from the RAF on 5 March 1967 as a flight lieutenant but was conferred with the honorary rank of squadron leader.